DikurikuDev/challenge001/Refactoring.md

 Then, I removed all else and nested if clauses by guard clauses refactoring.

 Then, I changed the function to return hash when partitionKey was not provided.

+Then, I extracted the duplicated code in internal functions.